 Because Australia is such a big country, climates vary considerably.
 Planting a crop in Queensland might not work in Tasmania, so we recommend you use these planting guides to help you plant for each season.
 Choose the climate below which best matches where you live.

-If you haven’t already done so, and join our Facebook group – Our Food Garden.
+If you haven’t already done so, then join our Facebook group: Family Garden Life – Our Food Garden.
 You’ll find lots of other parents on the same path to growing food with their kids.

 Equatorial region stems from the tip of Cape York, Bathurst and Melville Islands north of Darwin.
 The tropical region spreads across Northern Australia including Cape York, the Top End of the Northern Territory, land south of the Gulf of Carpentaria, and the Kimberley region.